ColterDowning/SACminimizedCosts/README.md

 The Soft Actor Critic algorithm is quite beautiful in the sense that is draws lots of parallels to thermodynamics.
 Let's take a look.

 ![SAC_objective](https://github.com/user-attachments/assets/9ad9f5c9-cb6d-4dc3-9be6-ff4192e60ae7)

+Standard RL seeks to maximize the expected sum of rewards [r(s_t,a_t)].
+SAC maximizes this aswell, as seen in the objective function J(π)